types of porcelain tiles

 Double layer tile body

-Double-layer porcelain tiles, also known as double-loaded or double-charge porcelain tiles, are a type of tile that features two layers of porcelain pressed together during the manufacturing process.
+Double-layer porcelain tiles, also known as double-loaded or double-charge polished tiles, are a type of tile that features two layers of porcelain pressed together during the manufacturing process.

 The top layer, typically about 3 to 4 millimeters thick, is composed of high-quality, highly durable colored porcelain that provides the surface pattern and design.
 The bottom layer consists of a less expensive base material that offers structural support and additional thickness.